Back to blog

 The policy layer is arriving.
 The support layer is not.

-What actually helps
+What helps

-The check is simple: ask the student to explain what they submitted.
-Not as a gotcha - as part of the assignment.
+Schools owe kids work that requires thinking.
+The check is simple, but it cannot be shallow: ask the student to explain what they submitted, then apply the same idea one step away.
+Make it part of the assignment.
 A short conversation, a few targeted questions, a brief written defense.
 Timed checks.
 Short oral defenses.
 Revision memos.
 Tool-removal checks.
 None of this is magic.
-It is just measuring whether the student actually knows the material.
-These are not full-system fixes.
-They are realistic moves teachers can make inside a system that has not given them enough time, training, or cover.
-If they can explain it, they learned something.
-If they can’t, the tool didn’t help them.
-It helped them avoid the work that was supposed to happen.
+It’s measuring whether the student knows the material.
+These aren’t full-system fixes.
+They’re realistic moves teachers can make inside a system that hasn’t given them enough time, training, or cover.
+Explanation is the first check.
+Transfer is the better one.
+If they can’t do either, the tool helped them avoid the work that was supposed to happen.

 What you can do